 Open houses remain one of the best ways to generate leads!
 Here’s a strategy-filled mini-guide to make your next open house a massive success.

-On a recent coaching call, one of our favorite people and guest coaches Joanne Mills was asked, “What’s your best source for listings?”
+One of our favorite people and members Joanne Mills was asked, “What’s your best source for listings?”

 She answered, “As a top agent, I am asked this often, and the truth is, I believe that every agent should have at least 3 to 4 pillars of lead generation that you focus on — referrals, social media, trade shows, etc.”